Language. War. Humanity. The Spare Room is a book that will get you thinking about humanity and the world in which we live.

 What factors in your social and educational background have most influenced you?

 Most people believe, as do I, that childhood helps shape you.
 My childhood was very reflective.
 I was a thoughtful child.
 I wasn’t interested in football or cars.
 I was something of a loner and inward-looking.
 The loss of my father when I was 12 was a most tragic, traumatic and formative event.
 He too was quietly reflective and no doubt became my heroic role model.
 (I remember, when I was about 8 years old, I annoyed him by asking ‘But why?’ after every statement he made.)
 Even in my early teens, I was trying, much of the time hopelessly, to understand books on popular philosophy.
 But I was fascinated by the questions posed rather than by the answers given, answers I could barely understand anyway!
 Undoubtedly this early interest developed and drove me to study philosophy at university and ultimately led to my doing a PhD at Cambridge.
-In all my teaching I have taken every opportunity to encourage my students to ask good questions and to explore more than one side of an issue and to engage in critical thinking, for the intelligent exercise of the ‘grey matter’ is what education should be all about.
+In all my teaching I have taken every opportunity to encourage my students to ask good questions and to explore more than one side of an issue and to engage in critical thinking, for the intelligent exercise of the ‘grey matter’ is what education should be all about.What is your motivation for writing?

 One of the most important motivations for writing to me is that it opens up channels for critical reflection, for self-reflection.
 Critical thinking is what education is all about.
 And for me, it’s also what good writing is all about.
 Writing is thinking on paper.
-Thinking isn’t easy, which is why good writing isn’t easy, either.
+Thinking isn’t easy, which is why good writing isn’t easy, either.If someone asks your opinion about an issue, you may have no immediate answer.
+Sometimes writing about it enables you to form an opinion.
+So, writing is also a kind of discovery or self-discovery.
+Or you may begin with a clear opinion, but during the process of writing you may

 modify that opinion or even reject it completely.
 How?
-Because writing is thinking on paper
+Because writing is thinking on paper!

 With regards to motivation, the book is about this desire to ask the fundamental question: